cap-ntu/baconian-project/README.md

 }
 ```
 ### Report an issue
-If you find any bugs on issues during your usage of the package, please open an issue or send an email to me
+If you find any bugs on issues, please open an issue or send an email to me
 (linsen001@e.ntu.edu.sg) with detailed information.
 I appreciate your help!